yag0x1/sys/README.md

-rpm -Uhv name.rpm                    : Upgrade the rpm package called name rpm -e package                       : Delete the rpm package called package rpm -l package                       : List the files in the package called package rpm -ql package                      : List the files and state the installed version of the package called package rpm -i --force package               : Reinstall the rpm package called name having deleted parts of it (not deleting using rpm -e)
+rpm -Uhv name.rpm                    : Upgrade the rpm package called name rpm -e package                       : Delete the rpm package called package rpm -l package                       : List the files in the sudo pacman -S fishpackage called package rpm -ql package                      : List the files and state the installed version of the package called package rpm -i --force package               : Reinstall the rpm package called name having deleted parts of it (not deleting using rpm -e)